Search programs

 How long does it take to earn an online master’s in educational technology degree?

-The number of credits required by individual programs, experiential learning expectations, and a student’s pace determine the time spent to earn a master’s in educational technology degree.
-Normally, students take two years to complete a program.
+The number of credits required by individual programs, experiential learning expectations, and a student’s pace determine the amount of time it takes to earn a master’s in educational technology degree.
+Normally, students need about two years to complete the program.
 Much depends on an individual student’s rate of progress.
 Completion is possible in 18 months by taking 12 to 15 credits each semester.
 Some schools offer an accelerated program that requires more credits each session.

 Is an online master's in educational technology degree worth it?

 An online master’s degree in education technology allows students to get a full graduate degree experience while still being able to work around other responsibilities, such as full-time jobs and families.
-Internships and research opportunities are readily available, and the classroom layout still lets you build connections with faculty and other students.
+Internships and research opportunities are readily available, and the online format still lets you build connections with faculty and other students.

-This degree option also gives you hands-on experience with digital learning environments and tools, giving you an advantage when designing these same elements for others.
+This degree option also offers hands-on experience with digital learning environments and tools, giving you an advantage when designing these same elements for others.

 Compare School Options